xtuml/chess/lichess_bot/README.md

 ### Move representation

-Each move is are represented by a 4 character string in [Long Algebraic Notation](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)#Long_algebraic_notation).
+Each move is represented by a 4 character string in [Long Algebraic Notation](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)#Long_algebraic_notation).
 In standard chess vocabulary, a _move_ represents a move by white and a corresponding response by black.
 In the model, however, each move by black _or_